heptarch/heptarch.github.io/drafts/demon.md

  The duke is intrigued---he has a daughter the same age---and finds himself in Cromwell Tower the next morning, laboriously ascending the granite steps to the lecture hall in the biting cold.
- The talk itself is largely gibberish:<br>
+ The talk itself is largely gibberish:

 <div style="width=75%; background-color: #fffff8 ; padding: 30px; border: 0px
 solid black; line-height:1;">